Canada's hockey model needs a rethink

 Canadian.

-None of those players are in the top 20 scorers list yet, but it won’t be for long.
+None of these players are in the top 20 goalscorers list yet, but it won’t be for long.

 Will they be there at the expense of Conor MacDavid and Matt Duchenne, the only two Canadians left on the list?